Kinvey/kinvey-cli/README.md

           Specifies a shared secret of your choice (minimum 2 characters, no leading or trailing whitespaces).
 If you skip this option, a random shared secret is generated for you.
 In the latter case, Kinvey CLI will pass the secret automatically to the Flex Runtime and print it on the screen for your information.

+    * `--vars, --set-vars <environment variables>`

+        Specifies environment variables either as comma-separated list of key-value pairs (key1=value1,key2=value2) or in JSON format.

-* `flex deploy [serviceId]`
+* `flex deploy`

-   Deploys the current project to the Kinvey FlexService Runtime, using the current service, which is the one you initiated last.
+   Deploys the current project to the Kinvey FlexService Runtime, using the current service, which is the one you initiated last on the current profile.
 To use a different service, specify its service ID.

+    * `--service <service>`

+        Specifies service ID.

+    * `--replace-vars <environment variables>`

+        Specifies environment variables that replace all already existing.
+Must be specified either as comma-separated list of key-value pairs (key1=value1,key2=value2) or in JSON format.

+    * `--set-vars <environment variables>`

+        Specifies environment variables to set.
+Must be specified either as comma-separated list of key-value pairs (key1=value1,key2=value2) or in JSON format.

 * `flex job [id]`

    Shows the job status of a deploy/recycle command.
 If you don't specify an `id`, the command returns the status of the most recent `flex deploy` or `flex recycle` command.

-* `flex status [serviceId]`
+* `flex status`

-   Displays the health of the current Flex Service, which is the one you initiated last.
+   Displays the health of the current Flex Service, which is the one you initiated last on the current profile.
 To get the status of a different service, specify its service ID.

+    * `--service <service>`

+        Specifies service ID.

+   `flex show`

+   Shows info about the current Flex service, which is the one you initiated last on the current profile.
+To get info for a different service, specify its service ID.

+    * `--service <service>`

+        Specifies service ID.

 * `flex list`

    Lists all Flex Services for a domain (app or organization), excluding external Flex Services.
 Specify domain using `--domain` and then an app or organization ID using `--id`.
 If you skip the domain and ID options, the command lists the services within the domain you've configured as part of running `flex init`.
 In addition to the global options, this command supports the following options: